Henderson County, Texas Court Records

 Probate records typically include the decedent's will (if one was filed), the order appointing an executor or administrator, inventories and appraisements of estate assets, creditor claims, accountings, and final distribution orders.
 Guardianship files contain the application for guardianship, the order of appointment, required annual reports, and any modifications.

-Individuals navigating the probate process without an attorney may find self-help resources through Texas Court Help or the Texas State Law Library.
-The County Clerk’s Office can assist with procedural questions but cannot provide legal advice.
+If you're navigating the probate process without an attorney, self-help resources are available through Texas Court Help or the Texas State Law Library.
+The County Clerk's Office can help with procedural questions but cannot provide legal advice.